 The Duty of Honesty in Employment Contracts

 If you are in the process of negotiating an employment contract for a new job, then this is an important article to read!
+This also applies to consultants and independent contractors.
 In 2014, during a landmark case, Bhasin vs. Hrynew 2014 SCC 71, the Supreme Court of Canada took a close look at the implied duty of honesty in contracts.
 The ruling made the expectation of fair play very clear.
 During contract negotiations, neither party can sabotage the terms or give the other party a wrong impression about the stipulations.
 For employees, this was pivotal because with employment contracts, employers generally hold the balance of power.
 This case recognized good faith as a basic organizing principal and provided employees more protection under the law.

 Bhasin vs. Hrynew: Duty of Honesty